batfolx/CS261Automation/README.md

 You may have to have this path on the JMU Student server: /cs/home/stu/<eID>/cs261/ for this to place the project properly.

-Let me know of any bugs
+Let me know of any bugs.

+I may add functionality for you to input a third parameter which will be to whatever folder you need for this zip file to be moved in.